 - When cool enough to handle, remove rind from remaining watermelon slices; cut flesh into chunks.
 Remove skin and seeds from tomato and jalapeno; chop.
 Coarsely chop cucumber.
 Combine grilled vegetables; add 1/4 cup onion, vinegar, lime juice and seasonings.
 Process in batches in a blender until smooth, adding remaining olive oil during final minute.
 If desired, strain through a fine-mesh strainer; adjust seasonings as needed.
 Refrigerate, covered, until chilled.

 - To serve, pour gazpacho into bowls or glasses.
 Top with diced avocado and remaining onion.
 Cut reserved watermelon slice into wedges.
-Cut slits in narrow end of wedges; slip wedges over rims of bowls or glasses.
+Garnish with wedges, cutting slits in narrow end and slip over rims of bowls or glasses.
 Yield: 4 servings.